xxoxo-0/xxoxo-0/README.md

 Random note :
 - ...
 Wondering why my skins from pt are mostly red/brown?
 Ts because their my fav colors :D!

-〖 ☁️ ᯓ ┆ Mostly go all alone by myself.
-I don't mind chatting w *other* friends and a stranger I guess, *Socially awkward and will keep silent. (if ur w someone)* 彡┆〗
+〖 ☁️ ᯓ ┆ Mostly go/play all alone by myself.
+I don't mind chatting w *other* friends and a stranger I guess!
+I'm friendly and might be also awkward sometimes! (´Д｀。彡┆〗

 Some random fun fact abt me (again)
 - Gregory Violet is my kin, My personality were close to him for being Gothic, artistic!